 The ability to speak into an electronic device and have it translate that spoken text into written words is something that can really help to expedite document creation.

-With today’s technology this feature is surprisingly robust, and you can even take advantage of it on your iPhone.
-Specifically we will be showing you how to use voice typing in the Google Docs iPhone app.
+With today’s technology, this feature is surprisingly robust, and you can even take advantage of it on your iPhone.
+Specifically, we will be showing you how to use voice typing in the Google Docs iPhone app.

-How to Enable Dictation on the iPhone Keyboard
+How to Enable Dictation on the iPhone Keyboard (Guide with Pictures)

 The steps in this guide were performed on an iPhone 11 in iOS 13.1.3.
 Note that you need to have the dictation option enabled on your keyboard before you will be able to use the voice typing feature for Google Docs.